Semi denting points and related notions in Banach spaces: Introduction

 \section{Introduction}

+Let $X$ be a Banach space and $X^*$ its dual space.
+We denote by $B_X$ and $S_X$ the closed unit ball and the unit sphere of $X$, respectively.
+For $x \in X$ and $r >0$, $B[x,r]$ and $B(x,r)$ denote the closed ball and the open ball with center $x$ and radius $r>0$, respectively.
+For a bounded subset $C$ of $X$, we say that a point $x_0\in C$ is a {\it denting point} (resp. {\it Point of Continuity} (PC), {\it Small Combination of Slice point} (SCS point)) of $C$ if for every $\varepsilon > 0$, there exists a slice (resp. weakly open set, convex combination of slices) $S$ of $C$ such that $x_0 \in S \subset B(x_0,\varepsilon)$.
+Analogously, one can define their $w^*$-counterparts in dual spaces by considering $w^*$-slices, $w^*$-open sets and convex combinations of $w^*$-slices, respectively.

-The {\it Radon–Nikodým Property} (RNP), a fundamental notion in Banach space theory, has a geometric characterization, namely, $X$ has the RNP if and only if every closed bounded convex subset of $X$ contains slices of arbitrarily small diameter.
-Following this geometric characterization, two weaker properties--{\it Convex Point of Continuity Property} (CPCP) and {\it Strong Regularity} (SR)--were introduced by replacing slices with weakly open sets and convex combinations of slices, respectively.
-RNP implies CPCP, which in turn implies SR, where none of the reverse implications hold.
-These properties are deeply connected to the extremal structure of closed bounded convex sets, the differentiability of convex functions, and the long-standing open problem: does the {\it Krein-Milman Property} (KMP) imply the RNP? (for more details see \cite{B3, GGMS, GMS, B1} and references therein).
-A natural question arising in this context is how much of the classical geometry of Banach spaces persists when attention is restricted solely to the closed unit ball, rather than to all closed bounded convex subsets.
-This led to the consideration of the following localized geometric versions of these properties: \begin{definition} \cite{BS} A Banach space $X$ has \emph{Ball Dentable Property} ($BDP$) (resp. \emph{Ball Huskable Property} ($BHP$), \emph{Ball Small Combination of Slice Property} ($BSCSP$)) if $B_X$ has slices (resp. nonempty weakly open subsets, convex combination of slices) of arbitrarily small diameter.
-Analogously one can define their $w^*$-counterparts in dual space by considering $w^*$-slices, $w^*$-open sets and convex combination of $w^*$-slices respectively. \end{definition}
+The {\it Radon–Nikodým Property} (RNP), a fundamental notion in Banach space theory, has a geometric characterization, namely, $X$ has the RNP if and only if every closed bounded convex subset of $X$ has a denting point.
+Following this geometric characterization, two weaker properties--{\it Convex Point of Continuity Property} (CPCP) and {\it Strong Regularity} (SR)--were introduced by replacing denting points by PC and SCS points, respectively.
+RNP implies CPCP, which in turn implies SR, where none of the reverse implications holds.
+These properties are deeply connected to the extremal structure of closed bounded convex sets, the differentiability of convex functions, and the long-standing open problem: {\it does the Krein-Milman Property (KMP) imply RNP?} For more details, see \cite{ B1, B3, DU, GGMS, GMS} and references therein.